djmason9/EZ-Speedy-Reedy/README.md

 ## How to Use

-### 1. Load a file
+### 1. Load content
+Choose a tab in the loader card:

-Drag and drop a file onto the upload area, or click it to browse.
+**Upload File** — drag and drop or click to browse.
 Supported formats:

 | Format | Extension | Notes |
 |---|---|---|